ionic-team/capacitor-site/docs-md/android/index.md

 ### Creating Android Project

 By default, an Android project is created for every Capacitor project.
-If you are adding Capacitor to an existing project, you can manually add the Android project using
+If you are adding Capacitor to an existing project, you can manually add the Android project using:

 ```bash
 npx cap add android
 npx cap sync
 ```

 The `sync` command updates dependencies, and copies any web assets to your project.
-You can also run
+You can also run:

 ```bash
 npx cap copy